TallKite/linnstrument-firmware/README.md

   *See the LinnWiki for microLinnMidiGroupFilter.jsfx, a plug-in for Reaper, and microLinnMidiGroupDemo.RPP, an example Reaper project.
 Upon receiving a grouping CC, the filtering effect assigns a group (the CC's value) to the CC's channel.
 It then only passes midi data from those channels that have been assigned to a certain group.*

   *The jsfx filter effect runs natively in Reaper and can run in any Windows DAW using ReaJS, a free jsfx-to-VST wrapper.
-(Hopefully someone can duplicate this simple effect in Abelton's Max 4 Live, FL Studio's MIDI scripts, Bitwig's Grid, StreamByter (free macOS/iOS AU plugin) and other platforms.)*
+(Hopefully someone can duplicate this simple effect in Abelton's Max 4 Live, FL Studio's MIDI scripts, Logic's Scripter, Bitwig's Grid, StreamByter (free macOS/iOS AU plugin) and other platforms.)*

-  *If you can't open the reaper project microLinnMidiGroupDemo.RPP, follow these steps:*
+  *To duplicate the Reaper project microLinnMidiGroupDemo.RPP in other DAWs, follow these steps:*
   * *In your DAW, create a track named "all groups" that receives midi from the LinnStrument*
   * *Create a track named "group 1" that doesn't receive any midi or audio directly*
   * *Create a send from "all groups" to "group 1", only midi, no audio*